 1. DMARC Alignment Failures

 DMARC makes use of domain alignment to authenticate your emails.
 This means that DMARC verifies whether the domain mentioned in the From address (in the visible header) is authentic by matching it against the domain mentioned in the hidden Return-path header (for SPF) and DKIM signature header (for DKIM).
-If either is a match, the email passes DMARC, else it leads to DMARC fail.
+If either is a match, the email passes DMARC, else it leads to DMARC verification failure.

 Hence, if your emails are failing DMARC it can be a case of domain misalignment.
 That is neither SPF nor DKIM identifiers are aligning and the email appears to be sent from an unauthorized source.
 This however is just one of the reasons for DMARC failure.